Introduction to Bicycle Crank Analysis

 - Meshing Process

-Meshing is a vital part of FEA, and a hex-dominant mesh is generated using different meshing features in Ansys Mechanical for higher accuracy.
+Meshing is a critical step in the Bicycle Crank Stress Analysis, and a hex-dominant mesh is generated using different meshing features in Ansys Mechanical for higher accuracy.
 A local mesh refinement is applied, particularly around areas of interest such as holes and fillets.
 The crank model contains approximately 7000 elements and 35000 nodes, with careful attention to mesh-quality parameters like element quality and skewness to ensure a high-quality mesh.

 - Defining Boundary Conditions